GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 All numeric types also support bit-shifting operations ``<<`` and ``>>``; the output type matches the input type, and the shift amount is a ``uint 64``.

+.. todo

+    Are right-shifts arithmetic or logical for signed types?

-Finally, the family of ``uint N`` types support bitwise operations, as these types can also be interpreted as bitvectors (very useful for binary specifications.)
+Finally, the family of ``uint N`` types support bitwise operations, as these types can also be interpreted as bitvectors (which is very useful for binary specifications.)
 These are:

 * Complement (``~``), which flips every bit
-* Exclusive-or (``.^.``), which combines two same-sized bitvectors using the usual logical XOR operation on each pair of bits
+* Exclusive-or (``.^.``), which combines two same-sized bitvectors using the usual logical 'xor' operation on each pair of bits
 * Bitwise-or (``.|.``), which combines two same-sized bitvectors using the usual logical 'or' operation on each pair of bits
 * Bitwise-and (``.&.``), which combines two same-sized bitvectors using the